jxcore/jxcore/doc/api/jxcore-command-mt.markdown

     // I'm here after 1 secs.
 ThreadID: 0
     // I'm here after 2 secs.
 ThreadID: 1

-As you can see, we have released each thread individually (at different delays), and when the last thread is released, the main application's thread exits.
+As you can see, we have released each sub-instance individually (at different delays), and when the last one is released, the main application's sub-instance exits.